 On-site orientation topics may cover a range of logistics, some may include: keys, deposits, passport issues, maps, and sharing details concerning facilities and housing.

 What to do now:

-1) Schedule pre-departure meetings with your students (remember to invite CIE) to one meeting
+1) Schedule pre-departure meetings with your students (remember to invite the Travel and External study Coordinator) to one meeting

 2) See list below.
 Plan on reviewing the necessary pre-departure information with your students at your meeting(s)

 3) Additional Questions?
-Please Contact the Center for International Education
+Please Contact the Travel and External Study Office

 Health Screening, Vaccinations & Insurance

 - Basic health and safety issues are covered in the mandatory student orientation.
 Make students aware of any country and/or site specific health concerns and possible risks/exposure.
 Provide resources for more information, but do not dispense medical advice!

 - Students must complete a self-disclosure health survey with their application.
 Some student may be required to obtain additional information prior to departure

 - Student Counseling Services is a great resource for students traveling to locations outside of the United States.
 The center offers pre-travel counseling, advice on needed prescriptions, Vaccinations may be necessary for travel to certain locations, and a health professional is the best person to give these recommendations.